Complaints filed with the Consumer Financial Protection Bureau (CFPB) hit another record in 2021, led by issues with credit reports.

 Consumers are strongly encouraged to get copies of their credit reports regularly from the three major credit bureaus: Equifax, TransUnion and Experian.
 By law, consumers are entitled to a free copy once a year from each of the bureaus.
 Through April 20, you’re entitled to one free copy each week from each bureau, because of pandemic legislation passed by Congress.
 Go to annualcreditreport.com or call 1-877-322-8228.

 The other big bucket for complaints: debt collection.
-The No. 3 issue was “attempts to collect debt not owed,” with 39,009 complaints.
-The No. 6 and No. 10 complaints concerned “written notification about debt” and “took or threatened to take negative or legal action” on a debt.
+The No. 3 issue was “attempts to collect debt not owed,” with 4,543 complaints.
+The No. 7 complaint concerned “written notification about debt.”

 Other issues among the top 10 complaints concerned checking or savings accounts, trouble when making a mortgage payment, a problem with a purchase on a credit card statement and struggling to pay a mortgage.